CrynetLogistics/flink/docs/content/docs/connectors/datastream/firehose.md

 under the License.
 -->

-# Amazon Kinesis Firehose Sink
+# Amazon Kinesis Data Firehose Sink

-The Firehose sink writes to [Amazon AWS Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/).
+The Firehose sink writes to [Amazon Kinesis Data Firehose](https://aws.amazon.com/kinesis/data-firehose/).

-Follow the instructions from the [Amazon Kinesis Firehose Developer Guide](https://docs.aws.amazon.com/firehose/latest/dev/basic-create.html) to setup a Kinesis Data Firehose delivery stream.
+Follow the instructions from the [Amazon Kinesis Data Firehose Developer Guide](https://docs.aws.amazon.com/firehose/latest/dev/basic-create.html) to setup a Kinesis Data Firehose delivery stream.

 To use the connector, add the following Maven dependency to your project: